aramaswami/Team_Tableau_Final_Project/README.md

 This repository contains our final project code, database, csv files, readme, and other information.
 Team_Tableau members are: Loc Nguyen and Ashok Ramaswami.

 ## Week_1
-Submitted project outline, communications, ML and database plan, and project goals.
+Submitted project outline, team communications plan, ML and database plan with initial test implementation, and project goals.
 Please see README_master.md and other supplementary materials in the repository for addtional details.

 ## Week_2
 Submitted ML code, SQL code, presentation, and other materials as per the rubric.
 Please review our supplemental readme files for additional information.